***/**** Image B- Sound A Extras B+

 by Bill Chambers Universal brings The Boxtrolls to Blu-ray in a Blu-ray 3D platter that also features a 2-D viewing option for folks behind the times.
 Like me, as it happens.
 The 1.78:1, 1080p 2-D transfer is pretty but not without issues, chiefly a high frequency of digital chatter that becomes quite apparent on dim, static backgrounds.
 How much this owes to the film being shot with still cameras vs. duelling 3-D and 2-D encodes sharing a meagre BD-50 is difficult to say, but I’d be curious to audit the single-issue 2-D version to see if it looks better compressed.
 It doesn’t help that contrast seems kind of weak beyond the movie’s own sooty aesthetic, with flat dynamic range and a fair amount of black offset curtailing the visual pop of both day and night scenes.
 Fine detail is glassy and gratifyingly tactile, at least, and the attendant 5.1 DTS-HD MA track honours a soundmix as credible as the animation when it comes to defining the abstract.
 Full, deep, and immersive, it really shines.
 On board as well is a feature-length yakker with co-directors Graham Annable and Anthony Stacchi, engaging hosts whose comments nonetheless frequently overlap with supplementary material that has the advantage of visual aids.
 As someone who’s invested a lot of time in animating things destined to be seen fleetingly, I liked the part where they lament the sets–gorgeous miniatures that wind up on screen for mere seconds, often out of focus in the background.
 The two additionally draw attention to the seamless CGI, typically reserved for skies and other distant backdrops.

 Video-based extras begin with five Preliminary Animatic Sequences (read: deleted scenes), again featuring optional Annable/Stacchi commentary.
-Consisting of thumbnail sketches and scratch tracks, these scenes were cut for a variety of reasons but in most cases, say the filmmakers, helped establish the movie’s tone and planted the seed for something similar, with a casual dinner party becoming a banquet, for example.
-Next, “Dare to Be Square: Behind the Scenes of Boxtrolls” (33 mins., HD) consists of five individually-playable segments–“Voicing the Boxtrolls,” “Inside the Box,” “The Big Cheese: Allergy Snatcher,” “Deconstructing the Dance,” and “Think Big: The Mecha Drill”–and focuses heavily, though not exclusively, on the technical obstacles particular to this production.
+Consisting of thumbnail sketches and scratch tracks, these scenes were cut for a variety of reasons, but in most cases, say the filmmakers, they helped establish the movie’s tone and plant the seed for something similar, with a casual dinner party becoming a banquet, for example.
+Next, “Dare to Be Square: Behind the Scenes of Boxtrolls” (33 mins., HD) consists of five individually playable segments–“Voicing the Boxtrolls,” “Inside the Box,” “The Big Cheese: Allergy Snatcher,” “Deconstructing the Dance,” and “Think Big: The Mecha Drill”–and focuses heavily, though not exclusively, on the technical obstacles particular to this production.
 We see for ourselves that Ben Kingsley recorded his performance from a horizontal position, the better to channel the voice from his stomach.
 Often the locus of discussion here, Kingsley’s character presented a unique set of challenges, especially his allergic reactions.
 If you’re an engineer at heart or a steampunk fetishist, some of these featurettes will play like porn, especially the one about the Mecha Drill’s 600 moving parts (“It’s a puppet, it’s a prop, it’s a set,” lead animator Travis Knight says elsewhere)–not counting an iPad mini that served as the “furnace,” displaying fire that was created by running strips of cheesecloth behind an occlusion of glass.
 A ‘Sweded’ effect, if you will, it looks bloody fantastic.

 Another batch of short docs–” The Nature of Creation,” “Trolls Right Off the Tongue,” “Allergic to Easy,” “Let’s Dance,” “On the Shoulders of Giants”–runs 13 minutes in total.
 These are more promotional in nature, although they too contain some neat-o insights into the magic of Laika, like how they simulated a reflection of rippling water using glass from a shower door.
 “You become more appreciative of the things you take for granted,” says rigging supervisor Ollie Jones, and while he’s referring to simulating the environments we inhabit, he could just as easily mean a spine that isn’t twisted like a pretzel from all the physical toil that Knight describes.
 Previews for a Barbie thing and a Curious George thing round out a combo pack that includes DVD and digital copies of The Boxtrolls.